tylerprogramming/ai/crewai_flow_single_llm/README.md

-# single_llm: Personalized Workout Plan Generator with crewAI
+# Personalized Workout Plan Generator with crewAI

 This project is a simple, interactive AI workflow that generates a personalized daily workout plan using a single LLM (Large Language Model) via the [crewAI](https://crewai.com) framework.
 The user provides their daily routine and workout habits, and the system creates a tailored workout plan, saving it as a markdown file.